atooms-mirror/atooms/README.md

 sim.run(steps=10000)
 print sim.system.temperature, sim.system.density
 ```
 Of course, we just pretend to do 10000 steps: the DryRunBackend won't do any actual simulation, nor write anything to disk.
-Check out the available backends or write your own!
+Check out the available backends in the `backend` package or write your own!

 Features